DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-04-16-minimum-course-requirements-logic.md

 Maths and English are required for Primary and Secondary courses.
 Additionally science is needed for Primary.

-We don’t ask the questions for Further education courses because there is no legal requirement.
+We do not ask the questions for Further education courses because there is no legal requirement.

-When a subject isn’t required use the UCAS code 9\.
+When a subject is not required use the UCAS code 9\.
 When it is required, use the one derived from answers to the questions.

 | Level | English | Maths | Science |
 |-|-|-|-|